Cravity: 2020: Debut with Season 1. Hideout: Remember Who We Are and Season 2. Hideout: The New Day We Step Into

 On August 5, Cravity announced they would be making their first comeback with their second extended play Season 2.
 Hideout: The New Day We Step Into on August 24, 2020, with the title track "Flame".
 This album will feature lyrics written by members Serim and Allen.
-On August 13, at the 2020 Soribada Awards, Cravity won the "New Artist Award", their first award since debut.
+On August 13, at the 2020 Soribada Best K-Music Awards, Cravity won the "New Artist Award", their first award since debut.
 On August 24, Cravity released their second album, Season 2.
 Hideout: The New Day We Step Into.
 The EP contains seven tracks, including the lead single "Flame".
 The album has topped the Japanese Tower Records' album chart and ranked first on seven regions on iTunes.

 On September 1, Cravity had their first music show win on SBS MTV's The Show with "Flame" with the song also debuting at number 97 on the Billboard Korea K-pop Hot 100 chart on the chart issue dated week of September 26.

-On September 14, the group formally released their official light stick, which they called "Remembong."
+On September 14, the group formally released their official light stick, which they called "Remembong".

 Cravity on October 9 held an exclusive on-tact fan meeting 'Cravity Collection: C-Express' through Naver V Live wherein they greeted their fans in 126 regions.
 The fanmeeting was organized with a theme of an "amusement park" as a way of the group to greet their fans brightly.
 On October 21, Cravity released a performance video for their song "Ohh Ahh", a B-side track on Season 2.
 Hideout: The New Day We Step Into.
 They subsequently began music show promotions with the song.